lastfm-docs/api-docs/docs/codes.md

 ### Last.fm Error Code 4: Authentication Failed
-This error emits when a request tries to authenticate with an invalid session key, or similar missing/malformed parameters.
-For a guide to auth and signing your calls, refer to [this part](https://lastfm-docs.github.io/api-docs/auth/signature/) of the site.
-Make sure that your session key is hashed using UTF-8 encoding in addition to MD5
+This error emits when a request is made signed with a session token that has been generated for an account that has revoked access to your application.

 ### Last.fm Error Code 5: Invalid Response Format
 A `format` parameter is necessary in addition to the documented parameters, this may either have a value of `XML` or `JSON` (case insensitive).
 Requesting data in another format will emit this error.
 Some methods do support more than these 2 formats, the methods that do have their formats listed in this documentation.